 There are actually a lot of apps out there.
 Here are some of my favorites at different price points.

-Best app if your mostly in a connected state and want to sync maps through web or work using a web-based interface.
+Best app if your mostly in a connected state and want to sync maps through web or work using a web-based interface or mobile devices.
 Has nice collaboration features as well.

 iThoughts (iPhone/iPod Touch, iPad)